 - Danella Barnes-Penman – In 1998, Sanger Unified School District became the first school district to hire certified elementary physical educators to teach physical education.
 Barnes-Penman, one of the trailblazers of the program, would later go on to coordinate the program for over 10 years and teach for 28 years.

-- Connie Clendenan – As the former chief executive officer of Valley Teen Ranch, Clendenan has been an advocate and champion for over 2,500 abused and neglected children in the Central Valley.
-She now gives back her time to Fresno State students, mentoring future health and human services professionals.
+- Connie Clendenan – As the CEO Emeritus of Valley Teen Ranch, Clendenan has been an advocate and champion for over 2,500 abused and neglected children from all over California.
+Since retiring, she has become a published author and gives back her time as a keynote speaker and child welfare expert witness.

 - Cynthia Fuller – Just one decade ago, Fuller survived a traumatic brain injury.
 As a physical therapist, she now uses her experience as a catalyst and makes it her goal to empower individuals with similar injuries to live and function independently.